adosilva/adosilva/readme.md

 ### Hi there 👋

+I'm Abimael Silva, IT Specialist and Teacher in Senai Professional School in Sorocaba, SP.

 <!--
 **adosilva/adosilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.